danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Databases will be located closer, logically as well as physically, to workloads relying on them = faster response time, which should be noticable for end-users.
-- We can right-size the databae, thereby getting the maximum performance for the buck.
+- We can right-size the database, thereby getting the maximum performance for the buck.

 ## Decision

-We have made the decision to implement the In-cluster database due the afforemention pros and cons lists.
+We have made the decision to implement the In-cluster database due the aforemention pros and cons lists.
 Negative experiences with stability and management for Azure Database for MariaDB have reduced our trust in continual use of managed databases by Azure.
-By moving to an in-cluster database we take our agency for this critical part of the infrastructure back.
+By moving to an in-cluster database get control over a critical part of our infrastructure

 We will start by implementing a PoC, where we can test for a good setup of the in-cluster database before migrating all the databases to use the in-cluster databases.
-The PoC will also be used for testing mgiration against.
+The PoC will also be used for testing migration against.

 Every step taken towards moving into in-cluster database shall done transparantly.

 The In-cluster database must:

-- Have ressource monitoring setup
+- Have resource monitoring setup
 - Be able to have backups taken
 - Be able to be restored
 - Have log monitoring setup